zijianyue/emacsdotd/site-lisp/doom-modeline/README.md

 ;; Please refer to https://github.com/bbatsov/projectile/issues/657.
 (setq doom-modeline-buffer-file-name-style 'truncate-upto-project)

-;; Whether show `all-the-icons' or not (if nil nothing will be showed).
+;; Whether display icons in mode-line or not.
-(setq doom-modeline-icon t)
+(setq doom-modeline-icon (display-graphic-p))

-;; Whether show the icon for major mode.
+;; Whether display the icon for major mode.
 It respects `doom-modeline-icon'.
 (setq doom-modeline-major-mode-icon t)

-;; Display color icons for `major-mode'.
-It respects `all-the-icons-color-icons'.
+;; Whether display color icons for `major-mode'.
+It respects ;; `doom-modeline-icon' and `all-the-icons-color-icons'.
-(setq doom-modeline-major-mode-color-icon nil)
+(setq doom-modeline-major-mode-color-icon t)

+;; Whether display icons for buffer states.
+It respects `doom-modeline-icon'.
+(setq doom-modeline-buffer-state-icon t)

+;; Whether display buffer modification icon.
+It respects `doom-modeline-icon' ;; and `doom-modeline-buffer-state-icon'.
+(setq doom-modeline-buffer-modification-icon t)

-;; Whether display minor modes or not.
-Non-nil to display in mode-line.
+;; Whether display minor modes in mode-line or not.
-(setq doom-modeline-minor-modes nil)
+(setq doom-modeline-minor-modes (featurep 'minions))

 ;; If non-nil, a word count will be added to the selection-info modeline segment.
 (setq doom-modeline-enable-word-count nil)

+;; Whether display buffer encoding.
+(setq doom-modeline-buffer-encoding t)

+;; Whether display indentation information.
+(setq doom-modeline-indent-info nil)

 ;; If non-nil, only display one number for checker information if applicable.
 (setq doom-modeline-checker-simple-format t)

+;; The maximum displayed length of the branch name of version control.
+(setq doom-modeline-vcs-max-length 12)

 ;; Whether display perspective name or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-persp-name t)

+;; Whether display icon for persp name.
+Nil to display a # sign.
+It respects `doom-modeline-icon' (setq doom-modeline-persp-name-icon nil)

 ;; Whether display `lsp' state or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-lsp t)